 This PhD program in Applied Mathematics (MAP-PDMA) is intended to foster the development of applied or applicable mathematics, conferring the degree of doctor of philosophy to motivated students from different scientific backgrounds.

-The MAP-PDMA is a PhD joint program of the Universities of Minho (Department of Mathematics and Applications), Aveiro (Department of Mathematics) and Porto (Faculties of Sciences, Economics, Engineering and Biomedical Sciences) with the collaboration of the University of Beira Interior.
+The MAP-PDMA is a PhD joint program of the Universities of Minho (Department of Mathematics and Applications), Aveiro (Department of Mathematics) and Porto (Faculties of Sciences, Economics, Engineering and Biomedical Sciences).

 The MAP-PDMA is intended for promoting the development of mathematics, applicable or applied, in a broad sense through the granting of a PhD degree to motivated students of varied, but adequate, backgrounds.